Philco Model 4654 Predicta Television (1958)

 If you are new to TV restoration, I have some friendly advice for you: avoid the Predicta.

-I have restored several tube TVs and I found this restoration tricky and occasionally unpleasant.
-The Predicta has some very finicky spots, notably the main PC board, and it has a transformerless AC/DC power supply, which increases the already significant hazards of working on a TV chassis when powered up.
+At the time I tackled this restoration, I had already done several tube TVs.
+I found this job tricky and occasionally unpleasant by comparison.
+The Predicta has some very finicky spots, notably the main PC board, and it has a transformerless AC/DC power supply, which increases the hazards of working on a TV chassis when powered up.

-The Predicta also had an abysmal reliability record in the field, meaning that you may have to cure a bevy of problems—not only one—before you get a working TV.
-If you pick up a non-working Predicta, follow the Boy Scout motto and Be Prepared!
+The Predicta also had a poor reliability record, meaning that you may have to cure a bevy of problems—not only one—before you get a working TV.
+If you get a non-working Predicta, follow the Boy Scout motto and Be Prepared!

-This story had an eventual happy ending, but at the risk of repeating myself, there is no way that I would recommend such a project to a beginner.
-Before you tackle something like this, find an inexpensive (and simpler) 1950s tube TV to practice on.
+While this story had an eventual happy ending, there is no way that I would recommend a Predicta to a beginner.
+Before you tackle one this, find an inexpensive (and simpler) 1950s tube TV to practice on.

-The answers and discussions from rec.antiques.radio+phono members included all sorts of useful Predicta lore, tips, and tricks.
-These newsgroup discussions are informative but rather long, so I have placed them at the end of this article.
-They are well worth reading before you tackle any Predicta project.
+The discussions from rec.antiques.radio+phono members included all sorts of useful Predicta lore, tips, and tricks.
+I have placed this lengthy material at the end of this article.
+It is well worth reading before you start any Predicta project.

 The Predicta is a fourteen-tube television.
-As it is newer than any of my other tube TVs, it uses a tube lineup that was rather new to me.
+It is newer than most of my other tube TVs and it uses a tube lineup that was rather new to me at the time.

 Tube Type Function